carbon-language/carbon-lang/docs/design/variadics.md

 expression.
 For simplicity, we currently only support variadic pattern matching in contexts that require irrefutability.

-> **Future work:** specify rules for refutable matching of variadics, for
+> **Future work:** Specify rules for refutable matching of variadics, for
 > example to support C++-style recursive variadics.

-Phases 1 and 2 were described earlier, so we only need to describe phase 3.
+Expression typechecking (phase 1) was described earlier.
+Pattern typechecking (phase 2) behaves just like expression typechecking, because pattern syntax is essentially expression syntax extended with binding patterns (which are easy to accommodate because they declare their types explicitly).
+The remainder of this section will focus on matching the scrutinee type against the pattern type (phase 3).

 We will focus on the forms of symbolic type that are most relevant to variadics: array types, tuple types, and pack types.

 An array type pattern `[T; N]` matches an array type scrutinee `[U; M]` if `T`